 You should always scrutinize your title report for possible property defects, liens, restrictions, and other unexpected problems with the help of an experienced real estate attorney.
 Here’s what you can expect from the contents of your title report.

 While the property description is intended to catch your eye in an advertising context, the legal description contains everything you really need to know.
 It includes a detailed description of the property’s location, its boundaries, and its relation to nearby streets and intersections.
 Legal descriptions for condos or planned unit developments (PUDs) will include their own unique details, like common areas, easements, and parking and storage information.

 Your title report should not show any outstanding taxes or liens that could cause the cancellation of your transaction.
 Property taxes will be listed as the first lien on any title report.
 Check whether the taxes are due or paid in full.
 Unless they have been paid, any debt holders cannot receive payment, and the property cannot be transferred to a new owner.

 You might also see items like:

 As the buyer, it’s important for you to understand title reports, but you should never enter into a real estate transaction without adequate legal representation.
-The detail-minded attorneys at Bergstein Flynn and Knowlton PLLC will closely inspect your title reports to make sure you’re not signing up for any extra baggage.
+The detail-minded attorneys at Bergstein Flynn Knowlton & Pollina PLLC will closely inspect your title reports to make sure you’re not signing up for any extra baggage.
 Contact us today to discuss your next New York real estate transaction.